themeselection/flyonui-docs/framework-integrations/qwik.md

-# Set up FlyonUI with Qwik using Tailwind CSS
+# Set up FlyonUI with Tailwind CSS Qwik

 Combine FlyonUI with Qwik and Tailwind CSS to build a sleek, responsive interface, optimizing your development workflow for greater efficiency.